mialkin/docs/tools/sonarqube.md

 [↑ SonarCloud](https://sonarcloud.io) is a cloud-based code analysis service designed to detect code quality issues in 25 different programming languages, continuously ensuring the maintainability, reliability and security of your code.

 Unlike self-hosted SonarQube, SonarCloud is hosted by [↑ SonarSource](https://www.sonarsource.com) in AWS and is the easiest path to start scanning your code in minutes.
-SonarSource does all the heavy lifting for you, so you don’t have to worry about installation or maintenance.
+SonarSource does all the heavy lifting for you, so you don't have to worry about installation or maintenance.
 As a SaaS offering, SonarCloud gives you immediate access to new features and functionality.

-> In summary, if your team is fully cloud-based, you don’t want maintenance hassles and you’d like the fastest access to new features, then SonarCloud is a great choice.
-If you’re fine with self-hosting and maintenance or see value in the management capabilities, then SonarQube would make sense for you.
+> In summary, if your team is fully cloud-based, you don't want maintenance hassles and you'd like the fastest access to new features, then SonarCloud is a great choice.
+If you're fine with self-hosting and maintenance or see value in the management capabilities, then SonarQube would make sense for you.

 [↑ SonarCloud or SonarQube? - Guidance on Choosing One for Your Team](https://blog.sonarsource.com/sq-sc_guidance)